SamuelFrost/samuelfrost/README.md

 ### What I'm working on now:
 - Working on a supply chain management system with 株式会社Goals.
 - Sort of working on a couple personal business projects, but honestly not putting a lot of time into them-- only sporadically.
 One is software based and another is materials science related.
+- Thinking about the ideal way to simplify the relationship between front end and back end.
+If I were to give a name to the design pattern I'd call it a synchronized resource single page application.

 ### My professionally viable software skills:
 I'm most comfortable with centering my projects around Ruby on Rails.
 I've been doing full stack development with RoR and various tech stacks for 7+ years.
 As such, I'm pretty comfortable working around any aspect of web development from design to implementation.
 In regards to system design, I am comfortable with things such as cloud based infrastructure, devOps, and docker, as well as solid understanding of git tools/git hygiene.
 For implementations I have a preference to keep things simple and maintainable-- I like to think of most ruby on rails projects as database APIs with some skin and meat, you just need to determine what request actions/headers/parameters mean what with your frontend or internal/external services.